iamysk/AFsample2/README.md

 |----------|----------|----------|
 | Data 1   | Data 2   | Data 3   |
 | Data 4   | Data 5   | Data 6   |

-## Project Status

-Optional: Provide information about the current status of AFsample2, such as whether it's actively maintained, in development, or no longer maintained.